exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns: True if all data found was deleted false otherwise

 #### Parameters:
- -- appname (string) â the domain of the app to delete
+ - appname (string) -- the domain of the app to delete

 **Return type:** boolean